 Meet our Staff

-Founder and Executive Director of Mahala’s Hope
+Executive Director of Mahala’s Hope

 Alexa Strehlow